CBDesignS/ha-wordplay/README.md

 # H.A WordPlay

 A Wordle-style word guessing game integration for Home Assistant.
-Play directly from your HA dashboard with dynamically generated word puzzles!
+Play directly from your HA dashboard with dynamically generated word puzzles! !! this requires card-mod to be installed from hacs to enable the compact game card layout !!

 ## 🎮 Features